-As this is primarily a metabolic disorder, there are a variety of things that can cause osteoporosis if they either interfere with the body’s ability to either produce bone tissue or encourage excessive breakdown.
+As this is primarily a metabolic disorder, there are a variety of things that can cause osteoporosis.
+These factors either interfere with the body’s ability to either produce bone tissue, or encourage excessive breakdown.
 This can be anything from gastrointestinal conditions that prevent absorption of calcium, lack of dietary calcium or low levels vitamin D, which is essential for absorption of calcium.

 Certain medications may also cause bone loss especially if they are taken for a long time or in high doses.
 A good example is the long-term use of steroids.
 Although steroids are used to treat various conditions, it has been proven that steroids can cause bone loss and eventually, osteoporosis.

-As bones respond to force and weight bearing by building more bone, having a sedentary lifestyle or doing activities with low impact can also lead to osteoporosis and this has been shown be an issue amongst professional swimmers and cyclists.
+As bones respond to force and weight bearing by building more bone, having a sedentary lifestyle or doing activities with low impact can also lead to osteoporosis.
+This has been shown to be an issue amongst professional swimmers and cyclists.